2020 AMC 12B Solutions

 Bela first plays the midpoint This choice makes the configuration symmetric about the center of the interval.

-Thereafter, whenever Jenn picks a number Bela responds with its mirror image Since the position was symmetric before Jenn moved and her move is legal, its reflection is also legal and distinct.
+Thereafter, whenever Jenn picks a number Bela responds with its mirror image Since Bela has already chosen Jenn’s legal move satisfies Therefore so Bela’s response is far enough from Jenn’s new point.
+Symmetry shows that it is also far enough from every earlier point.
 Thus Bela always has a move whenever Jenn does, so Jenn is the first to be stuck.
 Bela always wins.

 Thus, the correct answer is A.